Haru1O1/Haru1O1.github.io/_posts/2025-01-20-Learning_HTML_Day9_10.md

     - `npm install mongoose`
 - Schema
     - How data is structured
-    - Models are built on top on the schema which help interactions between the database
+    - Models are built on top of the schema which helps interactions between the database
     - With each collection in the database a model needs to be created
     - Create a folder called models and create a model
 - Models